At the Assembly

 A huge variety of General Assembly sessions will be of interest to early career scientists (ECS) and our ECS session shortlist is filled with the courses and meetings that have a strong ECS focus.

 The conference programme is now finalised and available on the General Assembly website.
 Use the online tool to generate your own personal programme by selecting specific presentations or sessions.
 You can synchronise your saved schedule with the conference mobile app or generated a PDF to be printed.

 For some inspiration from other early career scientists, be sure to check out the Outstanding ECS Lectures throughout the week.

 Meet the EGU

 Make sure you make time to meet your division president, or attend your division’s meeting to find out more about what’s going on within your field and in the EGU.
-You will also have the opportunity to meet the Union Early Career Scientist Representatives, Lena Noack and Roelof Rietbroek, and Laura Roberts Artal, the EGU Communications Officer and ECS contact at the EGU Office.
+You will also have the opportunity to meet the Union Early Career Scientist Representatives, Roelof Rietbroek and Stephanie Zihms, and Olivia Trani, the EGU Communications Officer and ECS contact at the EGU Office.
 This is your opportunity to discuss issues specific to the ECS community with them.